 - T Your teacher helped you.

 - TA The teaching assistant helped you.

 - You did this on your own without any help.

 - $\sqrt{}$ You have done this right or something we like

+- Change the word for a more expressive one

 - Sp A spelling mistake.

 - Λ You missed one or more words out.

 - // You need to start new paragraph.

 - P Your punctuation is not quite right.

 - VF Your teacher has spoken to you about your learning.

 - ✓ LO/enquiry question achieved

 - LO/enquiry question not achieved achieved

 - Incorrect